brianegan/flutter_architecture_samples/example/redux/README.md

 ## Updating UI

-Whenever your App State changes, as a consequence of dispatching an `Action` for example, you most likely want to update your UI in some way.
+Whenever your App State changes, as a result of an `Action` for example, you most likely want to update your UI in some way.

 To do so, connect to the `StoreProvider` using a `StoreConnector` Widget.
 The job of the `StoreConnector` widget is simple: Take the latest state of the store and convert it into a `ViewModel`.
 Then, build a Widget tree using this `ViewModel`.